Mohmed3del/Ansible/README.md

 This repository contains a collection of Ansible playbooks that can be used to configure servers for different purposes.
 The playbooks are organized by role, with each role representing a specific aspect of server configuration.

+## Requirements

+To use these playbooks, you'll need to have the following software installed on your local machine:

+- Ansible
+- Git

+You'll also need to have SSH access to the server that you want to configure.

 ## Usage

 To use these playbooks, you'll need to have Ansible installed on your local machine.
 There are different ways to install Ansible: